JaspersStijn/PIP_examples/README.md

 * R file "Reproducibility papers.R" shows an application and outputs Table 4 of the paper

-# Paper 2: 'The Probability of Improved Prediction as a New Concept for Model Selection in the Presence of Outliers'
+# Paper 2: The Probability of Improved Prediction as a New Concept for Model Selection in the Presence of Outliers
 Paper is currently submitted

 * R file "Functions_paper2.R" contains the required methodology for performing model comparison using the PIP, calculated using m out of n bootstrapping.